Skip to main content

 • Nirmatrelvir must be administered with ritonavir to achieve sufficient therapeutic plasma concentrations.

-• Patients should complete the 5-day treatment course of ritonavir-boosted nirmatrelvir because there are concerns that a shorter treatment course may be less effective or lead to resistance.
+• Patients should complete the 5-day treatment course of ritonavir-boosted nirmatrelvir because there are concerns that a shorter treatment course may be less effective or may lead to the emergence of drug resistance.

 • If a patient requires hospitalization after starting treatment, the full 5-day treatment course of ritonavir-boosted nirmatrelvir should be completed unless there are drug-drug interactions that preclude its use.

-• There are no data on combining ritonavir-boosted nirmatrelvir with other antiviral therapies to treat nonhospitalized patients with COVID-19.
+• There are very limited data on combining ritonavir-boosted nirmatrelvir with other antiviral therapies to treat nonhospitalized patients with COVID-19.
 Clinical trials are needed to determine whether combination therapy has a role in the treatment of COVID-19.

-• The FDA prescribing information and the EUA fact sheet for ritonavir-boosted nirmatrelvir advise against crushing nirmatrelvir and ritonavir tablets.
-However, some data indicate that the tablets can be split or crushed if necessary.26
+• The FDA prescribing information for ritonavir-boosted nirmatrelvir advises against crushing nirmatrelvir and ritonavir tablets.
+However, some data indicate that the tablets can be split or crushed if necessary.32

 Monitoring and Adverse Effects